Featured image of 3D Printer Enclosure Ventilation with Air Filter: The Basics Source: zzsf via Reddit

 Fiction: If it doesn’t smell bad, it isn’t harmful.

 This simply isn’t true.
-This is because many of the trace VOCs and ultrafine particles that come from 3D printing do not have a strong smell.
+This is because many of the trace VOCs and ultrafine particles that come from 3D printing don’t have a strong smell.
 That being said, if you can smell fumes from your 3D printer, you are likely breathing in VOCs and ultrafine particulates that may cause health problems later on.

 Fiction: The printer has to be ventilated outdoors, otherwise it cannot be filtered.